Fujio-Turner/sg-sync-function-tester/README.md

 2. **Dynamic Operation Execution**: The script now executes operations in the order specified in the `operations` array.
 3. **Clarified Usage Instructions**: Updated the usage instructions to reflect the new configuration options.
 4. **Admin Operations**: Your Sync Function might have certain restrictions at a USER level, but you still need to GET and PUT docs.
 There are now admin equivalents to the operations.
+5. **Sleep Operation**: Added a new `SLEEP` operation that allows pausing execution between other operations.
+This can be useful for testing time-sensitive scenarios or simulating delays.

 Works on My Computer - Tested & Certified ;-)